-$$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \ge 100\%$$
+$\frac{\textit{High Quality Liquid Assets}}{\textit{Total Net Cash Outflow}} \geq 100\%$

 The LCR Rule requires quarterly public disclosure of quantitative information about a covered institution's Liquidity Coverage Ratio ("LCR") calculation and a qualitative discussion of its LCR.
 The Company is required to calculate its LCR on a daily basis and disclose the quarterly average of the ratio.
-For the three months ended September 30, 2018, the Company and each of the Banks exceeded the LCR requirement.
-For additional information about the liquidity guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Liquidity Risk Profile" in our Annual Report on Form 10-K for the year ended December 31, 2017 (the "2017 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2018 (the "Q3 2018 Form 10-Q").
+For the three months ended December 31, 2018, the Company and each of the Banks exceeded the LCR requirement.
+For additional information about the liquidity guidelines we are subject to, see "Part I- Item 1.
+Business-Supervision and Regulation" and "MD&A-Liquidity Risk Profile" in our Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 Form 10-K").